Randactyl/libFilters/README.md

     --a) backpack layout fragment with layoutData member --b) inventory table from PLAYER_INVENTORY.inventories

-    libFilters:RequestInventoryUpdate(filterType)
-    --manually request an update for the inventory tied to the provided LAF_ prefixed constant

     libFilters:IsFilterRegistered(filterTag, filterType)
     --returns true if the filtering logic registered with filterTag is still active, false otherwise